xkrdudrlf/Netflix-Copy-Project/README.md

 ### 13/1/2022 ~ 18/1/2022

-1. Finished unit tests on every Components using Jasmine
+1. Finished Unit Testings on every Component using Jasmine
-   - [Ongoing] Unit testing on Main/Details/App/Footer Done.
+   - Unit testing on Main/Details/App Done.